ym001/distancia/docs/textDistance.rst

 ============================

 This section categorizes and details an exhaustive list of distance measures specifically designed for text data.
 These measures serve diverse applications in natural language processing, computational linguistics, and related fields.
-#. `Euclidean`_ :

 **Edit-Based Distances**
 ---------------------
 #. `Levenshtein`_ : Edit Distance, measures the minimum number of insertions, deletions, and substitutions needed to transform one string into another.

-#. `Damerau-Levenshtein Distance`_ :Extends Levenshtein by allowing transpositions of adjacent characters.
+#. `DamerauLevenshtein`_ :Extends Levenshtein by allowing transpositions of adjacent characters.

-#. `Hamming Distance`_ :Counts character mismatches between two strings of equal length.
+#. `Hamming`_ :Counts character mismatches between two strings of equal length.

-#. `Smith-Waterman`_ :A local alignment method commonly used for comparing text or biological sequences.
+#. `SmithWaterman`_ :A local alignment method commonly used for comparing text or biological sequences.

-#. `Ratcliff-Obershelp Similarity`_ :Computes similarity by identifying the longest common subsequence of two strings.
+#. `RatcliffObershelp`_ :Computes similarity by identifying the longest common subsequence of two strings.
 #. `Monge-Elkan Distance`_ :Aggregates pairwise comparisons between elements of two sequences.

 **Phonetic and String Matching**
 ----------------------------

 #. `Jaro Distance`_ :Focuses on matching characters and minimizing transpositions.

-#. `Jaro-Winkler`_ :Extends Jaro by giving extra weight to matches at the start of strings.
+#. `JaroWinkler`_ :Extends Jaro by giving extra weight to matches at the start of strings.

-#. `N-gram Distance`_ :Compares substrings of size *n* between two strings.
+#. `NgramDistance`_ :Compares substrings of size *n* between two strings.

-#. `Gappy N-gram`_ :Considers n-grams that may skip characters or words.
+#. `GappyNGramDistance`_ :Considers n-grams that may skip characters or words.
 #. `SimHash`_ :A hash-based method to identify approximate matches.

 **Set and Token-Based Measures**
 -----------------------------

 #. `Jaccard`_ :Compares the overlap of word sets between two strings.

-#. `Soft Jaccard`_ :Extends Jaccard by considering similarity between tokens.
+#. `SoftJaccardSimilarity`_ :Extends Jaccard by considering similarity between tokens.

-#. `Sorensen-Dice`_ :Measures similarity as twice the size of the intersection divided by the total size of both sets.
+#. `SorensenDice`_ :Measures similarity as twice the size of the intersection divided by the total size of both sets

-#. `Overlap Coefficient`_ :Normalizes the intersection of two sets by the size of the smaller set.
+#. `OverlapCoefficient`_ :Normalizes the intersection of two sets by the size of the smaller set.

-#. `Bag-of-Words`_ :Measures dissimilarity between word frequency vectors.
+#. `BagOfWordsDistance`_ :Measures dissimilarity between word frequency vectors.

 **Semantic and Contextual Measures**
 ---------------------------------

-#. `Cosine`_ :Computes the cosine of the angle between two text vectors.
+#. `CosineTF`_ :Computes the cosine of the angle between two text vectors.
 #. `TF-IDF`_ :Weights terms by their importance in documents and uses cosine similarity.

-#. `Word Mover's`_ :Quantifies semantic distance between text documents using word embeddings.
+#. `WordMoversDistance`_ :Quantifies semantic distance between text documents using word embeddings.

-#. `FastText`_ :Employs FastText embeddings for semantic comparison.
+#. `FastTextDistance`_ :Employs FastText embeddings for semantic comparison.

-#. `BERT-Based`_ :Uses embeddings from BERT models to measure semantic similarity.
+#. `BERTBasedDistance`_ :Uses embeddings from BERT models to measure semantic similarity.

-#. `Soft Cosine`_ :Incorporates pairwise token similarities into cosine calculations.
+#. `SoftCosineSimilarity`_ :Incorporates pairwise token similarities into cosine calculations.

-#. `Topic Modeling`_ :Measures similarity using probabilistic topic distributions.
+#. `TopicModelingDistance`_ :Measures similarity using probabilistic topic distributions.

-#. `Alignment-Based`_ :Aligns and compares text sequences at word or phrase levels.
+#. `AlignmentBasedMeasures`_ :Aligns and compares text sequences at word or phrase levels.

 **Statistical and Compression-Based Measures**
 ------------------------------------------

-#. `Normalized Compression`_ :Uses compression techniques to measure shared information.
+#. `NormalizedCompressionDistance`_ :Uses compression techniques to measure shared information.
 #. `Kullback-Leibler Divergence`_ :Measures divergence between two probability distributions.

-#. `Jensen-Shannon Divergence`_ :A symmetric measure derived from Kullback-Leibler divergence.
+#. `JensenShannonDivergence`_ :A symmetric measure derived from Kullback-Leibler divergence.

-#. `Tversky Index`_ :A generalized Jaccard similarity that allows weighting of set components.
+#. `Tversky`_ :A generalized Jaccard similarity that allows weighting of set components.
 #. `Bhattacharyya`_ :Evaluates the similarity between two probability distributions.
+#. `Dice`_ :
+#. `MongeElkanDistance`_ :

 **Evaluation and NLP Metrics**
 --------------------------

-#. `BLEU Score`_ :Assesses machine translation quality by comparing n-grams with a reference.
+#. `BLEUScore`_ :Assesses machine translation quality by comparing n-grams with a reference.

-#. `ROUGE Score`_ :Evaluates text summarization by comparing overlapping units with a reference.
+#. `ROUGEScore`_ :Evaluates text summarization by comparing overlapping units with a reference.

 Applications
 ------------